8 Seven Summits

 Why are there 8 Seven Summits?
 Dick Bass climbed the highest point in Australia - Kosciuszko.
 But many, including Reinhold Messner, view Australia as part of the larger continental formation of Oceania, or Australasia.
 From that perspective, Carstensz Pyramid, also known as Puncak Jaya Kesuma, is the taller peak.
 From what I have read, Oceania is a region, not a continent.
 But including Oceania as a continent for purposes of climbing the Seven Summits adds a unique challenge - just trekking to base camp of Carstensz Pyramid in Papua is an adventure.
 So I had to do that one, too.

 See 7summits for statistics.
-I'm not sure how accurate these statistics are, as it assumes everyone who completes the 7 Summits notifies this website.
+I'm not sure how accurate these statistics are, as it assumes everyone who completes the 7 Summits notifies this website (of course I did - I'm #361).